FlightControl-User/x16-flash/README.md

 ## 1. Download the program

 The latest version of the program can be found on the [release page](https://github.com/FlightControl-User/x16-flash/releases) of this repository.
-Search for the file FLASH-CX16.PRG and download the file.
+Search for the file CX16-UPDATE.PRG and download the file.
 Copy the program into a directory of your SDCARD.
 You will run this program on your CX16 hardware.
 Ensure the file is copied onto the SDcard with the file name in CAPITAL letters.

-## 2. Download your rom.bin file(s) and name the bin files
+## 2. Download the Commander X16 community firmware release files from the web site.

+Download the latest SMC.BIN and ROM.BIN file from the Commander X16 community web site.
-Download your rom.bin files and name the files according your rom flashing strategy.
+Any additional ROMs on the ISA expansion card to be flashed, require ROMn.BIN files to be added,  according your rom flashing strategy.
-There are two scenarios for rom flashing: flashing the on-board rom or flashing the off-board roms on the RAM/ROM external board.

 ### 2.1.
-Flash the single ROM on your CX16 board
+Update your SMC and main ROM firmware on your CX16 board

-Download the latest version of the rom.bin available at the CX16 github page.
-Copy the bin file at the same location where your FLASH-CX16.PRG file is located.
-Ensure the file is copied onto the SDcard with the file name in CAPITAL letters.
+Copy the SMC.BIN and the ROM.BIN files on the SDcard at the same folder where your FLASH-CX16.PRG file is located.
+Ensure the files are copied onto the SDcard with the file names in **CAPITAL** letters.

-Ensure that the J1 jumper pins are closed, to remove the write protection of the on-board ROM.
+Ensure that the J1 jumper pins on the Commander X16 main board are closed, to remove the write protection of the on-board ROM.
+If the J1 jumper pins are not closed, the onboard ROM will not be recognized by the update utility and an issue will be reported by the software!

 ![ROM-onboard-dip](https://user-images.githubusercontent.com/13690775/225110062-8081d0a6-079a-405a-b03a-ab2f482fbfff.jpg)

-Once you have the J1 jumper pins properly closed, the ROM will be detected by the flashing program.
-If the J1 jumper pins are open, the ROM won't be recognized by the flashing program and your ROM.BIN file will not be flashed!
+Once you have the J1 jumper pins properly closed, the ROM on the main board of the Commander X16 will be detected by the update utility.

+Ensure that the J5 jumper pins on the Commander X16 main board are closed, to ensure that no issue occurs reading the contents of the SMC chipset.
+The update utility can flash the SMC with the J5 jumper pins open, but to ensure that no issue occurs, it is safer to have them also closed.

 ### 2.2.
 Flash multiple ROMs on the external RAM/ROM ISA cardidge.

-First for all clarity, this is the cardridge:
+First for all clarity, find below a picture of such a ISA ROM expansion cardridge:

 ![ROM-cardridge](https://user-images.githubusercontent.com/13690775/225110167-546596e6-998a-464f-b6a9-53fb598c19b4.jpg)